the1lab/1lab/src/1Lab/HLevel.lagda.md

 The "homotopy level" (h-level for short) of a type is a measure of how [truncated] it is, where the numbering is offset by 2.
 Specifically, a (-2)-truncated type is a type of h-level 0.
+In another sense, h-level measures how "homotopically interesting" a given type is:

+* The contractible types are maximally uninteresting because there is only one.

+* The only interesting information about a proposition is whether it is inhabited.

+* The interesting information about a set is the collection of its inhabitants.

+* The interesting information about a groupoid includes, in addition to its inhabitants, the way those are related by paths.
+As an extreme example, the [delooping groupoid] of a group has uninteresting inhabitants (there's only one), but interesting _loops_.

+[delooping groupoid]: agda://1Lab.Data.Delooping

+For convenience, we refer to the collection of types of h-level $n$ as _homotopy $(n-2)$-types_.
+For instance: "The sets are the homotopy 0-types".
+The use of the $-2$ offset is so the naming here matches that of the HoTT book.

 The h-levels are defined by induction, where the base case are the _contractible types_.

 [truncated]: https://ncatlab.org/nlab/show/truncated+object